 Invitation to Sponsor

-As Executive Director, I would like to personally thank you for considering a sponsorship of the International Making Cities Livable 2021 conference in Carmel, Indiana.
+As Executive Director, I would like to personally thank you for considering a sponsorship of the International Making Cities Livable 2022 conference in Paris, France.
 With this sponsorship you will receive places at the conference for yourself, your staff or students, or, if you wish, other worthy scholarship awardees that we can select in your name.

 The IMCL is a premier international leadership conference on urban quality of life since 1985, bringing together many of the world’s most innovative and successful mayors, planners, economic development specialists, designers, developers, NGO officials, and researchers and scholars.
 Importantly, the IMCL conferences cover not just big cities but also small towns and suburbs, since such a large percentage of the world’s inhabitants live in these areas, and they are also the location for many of the world’s most pressing social, economic and environmental challenges.

-We’ll gather in Carmel, Indiana, a fascinating USA case study of transformation from a sprawling bedroom community to a walkable, diverse, thriving and livable town.
+We’ll gather in Plessis Robinson, a suburb of Paris, and a fascinating case study of transformation from a monocultural bedroom community to a walkable, diverse, thriving and livable town.
 Using Plessis Robinson as one concrete example, we’ll ask, what are the effective new tools and strategies to bring positive change to suburban as well as urban areas?
 What are the lessons from the pandemic for healthy and inclusive cities, and especially, their public spaces?
-What are the barriers Carmel and other similar success stories faced, and how did they overcome them?
+What are the barriers that Plessis Robinson and other similar success stories faced, and how did they overcome them?
 (Or if they didn’t, what can we learn from those lessons too?)
 What are their successes and lessons learned, and what can other places learn from them?

 And we’ll examine other related challenges for cities and towns today, including the crisis of affordable housing, the need for climate resilience and adaptation, promoting neighborhood health, achieving urban equity, promoting active mobility, age-friendly cities, neighborhoods for children, and much more.
 We’ll also consider the timeless requirements for human scale architecture and mixed-use urban fabric, for reviving city and town centers, and creating vibrant public places where people can gather for farmers markets, festivals, outdoor cafes and community social life.